rwlink3z8/home_price_predictor/README.md

 **Model**

 For modeling I used the log of the sale price as the target because the dataset was skewed, applying the log transform resulted in a normal distribution of the sale price.
-All of the variables showed good linear relationships with sale price, two of the strongest were square footage and year built, which are plotted against sale price for the model and the actual data in the testing set. the rmse of the testing set for the log of the sale price 0.22 and the model does a good job as a mean regressor.
+All of the variables showed good linear relationships with sale price, it is for that reason I decided on a linear regression, two of the strongest were square footage and year built, which are plotted against sale price for the model and the actual data in the testing set. the rmse of the testing set for the log of the sale price 0.22 and the model does a good job as a mean regressor.
 I plan to update it once a month with new home sales from my real estate agent.
+After testing it on the test set, I further tested on a small set active listings in the area that were very similar but had slight difference, for example, same features, only differing on lot size, or year built, etc, as a sanity check to make sure the models predictions made sense.

 ![square footage vs sale price](https://github.com/rwlink3z8/home_price_predictor/blob/master/img/plt1.png)